 Poster session and sponsor booths

 - Kai Riemer and Sandra Peter, University of Sydney - AI - History, hype and hysteria

-- Hanh Le, Appen - Understanding speech and text in low-resource languages
+- Simon Hammond, Appen - Understanding speech and text in low-resource languages

 - Sonya Corcoran, Digital Innovation - Who is making what and how?